souli-a/dotfiles/README.md

 # ZSH

-In the `.zshrc` file there are 2 things activated:
+In the `~/.zshrc` file there are 2 things activated:

 1. A zsh [theme](https://github.com/romkatv/powerlevel10k).
 2. A [history search plugin](https://github.com/zsh-users/zsh-history-substring-search).